astrolicious/studiocms/README.md

 Follow install instructions listed on Moonrepo's docs, and you'll be all set to go!
 Its even a super easy single line command you put in your terminal!

-To use the dev server the command is `moon run root:dev`
+To use the dev server the command is `moon run playground:dev`

+> Note: You can always fallback to standard pnpm, Please ensure your version matches our project, and run `pnpm i --frozen-lockfile` to install deps

 ## Licensing